Metropolis (comics): Video games

-In Batman: Arkham Origins, there's a billboard located on Burnley with name of cities, including Metropolis.
-Lego Dimensions depicts the city as having been taken over by Sauron from The Lord of the Rings franchise, with him setting up the Dark Tower and Eye of Sauron in the middle of the city.
-With Superman being sucked into an alternate dimension, Batman, Gandalf, and Wyldstyle oppose Sauron.
-The city is once again a playable stage in Injustice 2.
+Metropolis appears in Lego Dimensions, where it is taken over by Sauron from The Lord of the Rings franchise, With Superman being sucked into an alternate dimension, Batman, Gandalf, and Wyldstyle oppose Sauron.

+Metropolis appears as a playable stage in Injustice 2.
 The two sections consist of Memorial Station (which contains statues of Superman and his downfall and Lex Luthor's opposition) and the Ace O' Clubs bar.
 In the story mode, Metropolis is one of the cities Superman fails to restore on Brainiac's ship.

-In Lego DC Super Villains, part of the open world is Metropolis.
-LexCorp Tower, The Daily Planet, and S.T.A.R.
+In Lego DC Super-Villains, part of the open world is Metropolis.
+LexCorp Tower, the Daily Planet, and S.T.A.R.
 Labs are featured.

-An open world Metropolis will be the base and setting of Suicide Squad: Kill The Justice League, set for release in 2022.
+An open-world Metropolis is the main setting of Suicide Squad: Kill the Justice League, with Brainiac taking over the Justice League through mind control and having them capture and destroy the city, so he can rebuild it new.

-Theme Parks
+Theme parks

 Metropolis appears in the Justice League: Alien Invasion 3D dark ride designed and created by Sally Corporation for Warner Bros.
 Movie World in Gold Coast, Australia.
 The city also appears in the Justice League: Battle for Metropolis dark ride created by Sally Corporation and is located at several Six Flags theme parks.
 A section of Warner Bros.
 World Abu Dhabi is themed after Metropolis, with major landmarks serving as entrances to attractions such as the Daily Planet for a Superman attraction, the Hall of Justice for a Justice League ride, and the Metropolis Observatory for a Green Lantern attraction.
 Patrons can also eat at a restaurant themed after Big Belly Burger.

 Metropolis, Illinois

 The real town of Metropolis, Illinois, has been proclaimed the "hometown of Superman" by the Illinois State Legislature, and the town celebrates its "local hero".
-Among the ways it celebrates the character include a large Superman statue in the city, a Superman museum, an annual Superman festival, and its local newspaper The Metropolis Planet, a name inspired by the major newspaper in fictional Metropolis, The Daily Planet.
+Among the ways it celebrates the character include a large Superman statue in the city, a Superman museum, an annual Superman festival, and its local newspaper The Metropolis Planet, a name inspired by the major newspaper in fictional Metropolis, the Daily Planet.
 A version of the town has appeared in the comics itself, as a city whose citizens idolize the hero who lives in their 'sister' city.